prometheus/graphite_exporter/README.md

 Additionally, default metrics conflict between the client libraries and the exporter.

 Instead, configure Prometheus to scrape your application directly, without the exporter in the middle.
+For batch or ephemeral jobs, use the [pushgateway](https://prometheus.io/docs/practices/pushing/) [integration](https://github.com/prometheus/client_python#exporting-to-a-pushgateway).
-If you absolutely must push, consider the [Grafana agent](https://github.com/grafana/agent) instead.
+If you absolutely must push, consider [PushProx](https://github.com/prometheus-community/PushProx) or the [Grafana agent](https://github.com/grafana/agent) instead.

 ## TLS and basic authentication